chfouka/Scalable-GAs/README.md

 This project implements a sequential and a parallel solution for a Genetic Algorithm that uses the map-reduce pattern.
 The algorithm considers an initial population of random genes represented by strings, and evolves the population to be as close as possible to the individual "hello world".
-The fitness function is the edit-distance to the string "hello-world" and different genetic mutations are possible.
+The fitness function is the edit-distance to the string "hello-world".
+Both rank selection and roulette selection are possible.
+The genetic mutations happens either randomly or by cross-over.

 #### Compilation